-The final grade in student teaching may be an A, B, or F. It is based on successful completion of the student teaching experience and meeting the Illinois

-Professional Teaching Standards, Core Technology Standards, Interstate Teacher

-Assessment and Support Consortium (InTASC) and Core Language Arts Standards as evidenced by a passing score on the edTPA Assessment.
-The final grade is reported on the Student Teacher Final Evaluation Report form found in Live Text
+The final grade in student teaching may be an A, B, or F. It is based on successful completion of the student teaching experience and meeting the Illinois Professional Teaching Standards, Core Technology Standards, Interstate Teacher Assessment and Support Consortium (InTASC) and Core Language Arts Standards as evidenced by a passing score on the edTPA^{} Assessment.

-All candidates must pass the edTPA Assessment in order to receive a passing grade (A or B) for student teaching.
-Candidates are not permitted to graduate or be recommended for teacher licensure if they have not passed the edTPA Assessment.
+All candidates must pass the edTPA^{} Assessment in order to receive a passing grade (A or B) in student teaching.
+Candidates are not permitted to graduate or be recommended for teacher licensure if they have not passed the edTPA^{} Assessment.
 The deadline to take the test prior to completion of student teaching is:

-- ✓ 2 Fall semester student teaching Final submission date (as set by instructor) - ✓2 Spring semester student teaching Final submission date (as set by instructor) - F. Guidelines for University Supervisors Issuing "I" Grades for Student Teachers Who Have Not Passed the edTPA Test experience to remove the "I" grade by passing edTPA or removing other deficiencies.
-University supervisors should follow these procedures when assigning a grade to a student who has not passed edTPA:
+- ✓ Fall semester student teaching Final submission date (as set by instructor) - Spring semester student teaching Final submission date (as set by instructor)

+F. Guidelines for University Supervisors Issuing "I" Grades for Student Teachers Who Have Not Passed the edTPA^{} Test

-University supervisors should not issue final grades for students who have not passed the appropriate edTPA Assessment.
+University supervisors should not issue final grades for students who have not passed the appropriate edTPA^{} Assessment.
 These students must receive a grade of "Incomplete."
-Candidates have four (4) months from the end of student teaching